 - To approve or otherwise the presence of Children on campus (on the advice of the relevant supervisor, lecturer or other Employee), giving consideration to Employees and Students with family responsibilities without compromising the health and safety of Employees, Students and visitors.

-- Where necessary, to mediate any disputes that might arise as an outcome of the implementation of this policy and procedure in their areas of responsibility.
+- Where necessary, to mediate any disputes that might arise as an outcome of the implementation of this procedure in their areas of responsibility.

 4.5 Restricted areas

 Areas in which Children are not permitted include:

 - science laboratories and laboratory preparation areas

 - photographic laboratories or studios

 - scientific, technical and maintenance workshops